 CGRP inhibitors are projected to have positive impact on migraine days and associated QALYs for episodic and chronic migraine patients.
 For patients with chronic migraine for whom other preventive treatments have failed, at a price of \$5,000 per year, the cost-effectiveness of CGRP inhibitors is below the upper bound of commonly accepted thresholds.
 In patients with episodic migraine for whom other preventive treatments have failed, cost-effectiveness is near the upper bound of commonly accepted thresholds.
-In patients with chronic or episodic migraine who have other treatment options available, cost-effectiveness will likely exceed commonly accepted thresholds.
+In patients who have other treatment options available, cost-effectiveness will likely exceed commonly accepted thresholds.